-80 Act of Mar.
+85 Act of Mar.
 4, 1929, Pub.
 L. No. 70-1018, §§ 1, 2, 45 Stat.
 1551, 1551.
 There is ample historical evidence of the presence of undocumented immigrants in the country.
-See generally Libby Garland, After They Closed the Gates: Jewish Illegal Immigration to the United States (2014); Adam Goodman, The Deportation Machine: America's Long History of Expelling Immigrants (2020); Torrie Hester, Deportation: The Origins of U.S. Policy (2017); Ngai, supra note 61; Schneider, supra note 65.
+See generally Libby Garland, After They Closed the Gates: Jewish Illegal Immigration to the United States (2014); Adam Goodman, The Deportation Machine: America's Long History of Expelling Immigrants (2020); Torrie Hester, Deportation: The Origins of U.S. Policy (2017); Ngai, supra note 65; Schneider, supra note 71.

-^{81 71} Cong.
+86 71 Cong.
 Rec.
 2065 (1929) (S. 312).
+87 Id. at 1822.

-83 See, e.g., id. at 1962 (Sen. Wagner of New York); id. at 1970 (Sen. Borah of Idaho).
+88 See, e.g., id. at 1962 (Sen. Wagner of New York); id. at 1970 (Sen. Borah of Idaho).

-84 Id. at 1971 (Sen. Blaine of Wisconsin).
+89 Id. at 1971 (Sen. Blaine of Wisconsin).

-census enumeration both with and without noncitizens, such that "upon the ratification of any amendment to the Constitution excluding aliens from the persons to be counted in making an apportionment of Representatives", apportionment could take place on that basis.86 This proposal was defeated by a vote of 24 to 55.87 Later the same day, then-Senator Hugo Black of Alabama introduced an amendment to the same bill to require the Census Bureau to "include an enumeration of aliens lawfully in the United States and of aliens unlawfully in the United States."
-That amendment was also defeated, by a vote of 24 to 56.89
+Acknowledging the constitutional barrier to excluding noncitizens from the count for apportionment, proponents of exclusion over the next several years introduced a series of resolutions to "amend the Constitution of the United States to exclude aliens in counting the whole number of persons in each State for apportionment of Representatives among the several the population totals in making the apportionment".
+97 A supporter, Representative John Rankin of Mississippi, asked whether "aliens who are in this country in violation of law have the right to likewise failed.
+Senator Pat Harrison of Mississippi proposed an amendment to conduct the 1 2 census enumeration both with and without noncitizens, such that "upon the ratification of any 3 amendment to the Constitution excluding aliens from the persons to be counted in making an 4 apportionment of Representatives", apportionment could take place on that basis.
+91 This proposal 5 was defeated by a vote of 24 to 55.92 Later the same day, then-Senator Hugo Black of Alabama 6 introduced an amendment to the same bill to require the Census Bureau to "include an 7 enumeration of aliens lawfully in the United States and of aliens unlawfully in the United 8